 Take a bite.
 Then take a minute to think.
 Have you ever considered where your chocolate comes from?
 You might know that it grows on trees (perhaps justifying to yourself that chocolate is a “vegetable”)—and you’d be right.
 But you may be in the dark about the places and people involved in getting chocolate from the farm to the store.

 Here’s a quick primer on what you should know about chocolate and how you, as a chocolate aficionado, can make a positive mark.

 Despite humanity’s 4,000-year love affair with chocolate, the sweet treat has never before been consumed at today’s massive scale.
 In fact, cacao was long reserved exclusively for religious and social elites.

 The first evidence of cacao consumption dates to the pre-Olmecs in Central America, around 1900 B.C.
 Later, the Mayans drank bitter cacao drinks for religious ceremonies, reserving the sacred beverage for the highest echelons of society.
-The Aztecs traded for cacao with the Mayans and valued the beans so much that they were used as a form of currency (1 cacao bean could buy you a tomato, 30 beans got you a rabbit, and 200 beans could snag you a turkey).
+When the Aztecs conquered the Mayans, the vanquishers demanded cacao tributes.
+The Aztecs valued the beans so much that they were used as a form of currency (1 cacao bean could buy you a tomato, 30 beans got you a rabbit, and 200 beans could snag you a turkey).

 In the 1500s, Spanish conquistadors were introduced to cacao at banquets.
 Not everyone was a fan (one conquistador called it “a bitter drink for pigs“).
 But cacao found its way back to Spain where, once the beverage was sweetened, it gained popularity among the Spanish elite.
 Royal marriages eventually spread the aristocratic nectar to many of Europe’s wealthiest families.